 Fair warning.
 Dimensions may not be exactly as original, but with luck it may actually work and it may be close enough to convince a concours judge.
 I made this drawing when I posted the prior web page.
 A few of the dimensions were verified by measuring the space and under dash brackets in my car.
 The rest is sort of an educated guess from scaling the pictures and doing an engineering drawing layout.

 Dimension "O" (5.22-inches) is my best estimate for distance between the speaker mounting screws.
 That would make it four bolts on 7.38" diameter bolt circle.
-It also makes the speaker frame about 6.66" diameter and the diaphragm about 5.72" diameter.
+The speaker is intended to be a 5-in x 8-in oval speaker with a frame about 5-1/2 x 8-1/2 inches (straight on the the sides).
 Again, all this is best effort at scaling the pictures and comparing against a precious few known dimensions.

 I hear that Todd Clarke (Clarke Spares and Restorations) can supply this speaker mount.